Hillcrest Road, Stroud, Gloucestershire, GL5 4NL

 What can we do to keep our minds healthy?

-Building on our very successful topic last term in KS2, Hearts and Minds, we are continuing to talk to the children in PSHE lessons and assemblies about the steps we can all take to promote our positive mental wellbeing.
+At Cashes Green, we talk to the children in PSHE lessons and assemblies all the time about the steps we can all take to promote our positive mental wellbeing.

 As with any aspect of heath education, discussion from an early age gives children the vital skills and understanding they need to draw upon when making life choices as independent young people and into adulthood – something that is really important to us at Cashes.